CliveDev0413/button-prompts-for-godot/README.md

 # Getting Started
 Add a new node to your scene, search for "ButtonPrompt", then select the one that suits your usage.

+Alternatively, you can open the demo scene and mess around. (addons > button_prompts_for_godot > Demo Scene)

-Heres a brief explanation of the two:
+Heres a brief explanation of the two nodes:

 > Note: The prompt nodes will only get the first button assigned to the specified `action` from your action map.
 That means, if you have multiple buttons assigned to an action, like joystick up and d-pad up, whatevers above will be shown on the prompt.